BARRIERS TO SCOUTING CAN BE PROTECTION FOR GROOMERS

 Groomers get Camouflage

 Predators don’t need to break the rules.
 They need only to perform them.
-Mandatory reporting becomes box-checking.
+Mandatory reporting is a matter of opinion for the reporter as to whether it needs to be reported.
 “Two-deep” becomes proximity theatre as no one expects two leaders to spend all day in view of each other.
 The phrase “inappropriate conduct” is vague.
 And those who ask for clarity risk looking guilty.
-This is not protection.
-It’s a camouflage system built on reputational choreography.
+It can become a camouflage system built on reputational choreography.

 Three Fears, One System

 The rules blur them, treating affection, innocent violations, and predation with almost equal alarm.
+No one-on-one started as a form of protection from others.
+But it is usually seen as protection from each other, to discourage romance.
 Scouts and Scouters are afraid of an inadvertent membership-terminating mistake if they appear “too close”.
 They are afraid of connection.
 But what is Scouting without connection?
 The forced distancing undermines friendship and trust.

 Some restraint is righteous.
 A Scout is Clean and A Scout is Reverent call youth toward ethical discipline and modesty.
 Displays of affection aren’t appropriate at a Scout event.
 Friendship, not romance.
 Intimacy of common purpose, not physical.